datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 - The Security group ID provided to parameter DataMasqueSecurityGroup  **must** allow inbound connections from the DataMasque EC2 instance on required port/s.
 This Security group is attached to the staged database by automation.
 - The DataMasque EC2 instance **must** allow inbound connections from the **DatamasqueRun** Lambda.
 - Grant permissions for the stepfunctions and lambda functions to use the KMS key configured on the source database to encrypt masked snapshots if you are not using the default RDS key.
-Note: this template assumes the source database uses default RDS KMS keyas every organization might have different key configuration standard.
+Note: this template assumes the source database uses the default RDS KMS key, as every organization might have a different key configuration standard.

 ## AWS Step Function execution